8harath/KairosCV/RENDER_DEPLOYMENT.md

 The build command does the following:
 1. `corepack enable` - Enables Corepack (Node.js package manager manager)
 2. `corepack prepare pnpm@latest --activate` - Prepares and activates pnpm
-3. `pnpm install` - Installs all dependencies
+3. `pnpm install --no-frozen-lockfile` - Installs all dependencies (allows lockfile updates if needed)
 4. `pnpm run build` - Builds the Next.js application

+**Note:** The `--no-frozen-lockfile` flag is used to allow pnpm to update the lockfile during build if needed.
+For production, ensure `pnpm-lock.yaml` is committed and up-to-date to avoid lockfile mismatches.

 ### Node.js Version